Photos of Playa Tamarindo Costa Rica (Guanacaste) From Our Personal Collection

 Parking at Playa Tamarindo

 There are a few small parking lots around Tamarindo, including a handful along the beach.
 You’ll need to pay a fee to park in them.
 Alternatively, locals park randomly along the sides of Calle Central, Avenida Central, and other side streets to save a buck.
-Several of Tamarindo’s many commercial centers provide parking spaces to shoppers, which aren’t meant to be used by visitors who wish to relax on Playa Tamarindo for a few hours.
+Several of Tamarindo’s many commercial centers provide parking spaces to shoppers, which aren’t meant to be used by visitors who wish to enjoy Playa Tamarindo for a few hours.

 Best reason(s) to visit Playa Tamarindo

-Beach hopping from Playa Tamarindo (or alternative beach options in the region)
+Beach-hopping from Playa Tamarindo (or alternative beach options in the region)

 Recommended day trips from Playa Tamarindo include visits to Playa Grande, Playa Real, Playa Puerto Viejo, Playa Conchal, or Playa Flamingo, all to the north of Tamarindo, or Playa Langosta, Playa Avellanas, Playa Negra, Playa Blanca, or Playa Junquillal, all to the south of Tamarindo.